Seashell Craft Ideas

-Most everyone collects seashells at the beach, but these shells end up lying around the house - not put to any good use.
+Most everyone collects seashells at the beach, but these shells end up lying around the house, not put to any good use.
 With these easy DIY crafts, anyone can make art from their beach treasures.
 But before you begin your crafts make sure to thoroughly clean the shells.
-Organize the shells and rinse with hot water and soap.
+Organize the shells and rinse them with hot water and soap.
 Proceed to dry the shells in the sun and if necessary, repeat the process.

 A seashell wreath is a great craft to hang on the door or in the home.
 There are many ways to re-create this wreath, but the easiest is, to begin with, a Styrofoam wreath ring, which can be found at most craft stores—using a hot glue gun to cover the entire ring with ribbon, looping it around the wreath.
 For extra adhesion, use pins to secure the ribbon in place.
 Next, gather your shells and hot glue them to the wreath beginning with the bigger shells first.
 Have fun with it and fill the entire wreath with your seashell collection.